splunk/public-o11y-docs/apm/db-query-perf/db-perf-reference.rst

    * - Presto
      - No

 Database Query Performance works with all versions supported by the instrumented applications.
+For more information on related content, see :ref:`get-started-relatedcontent`.

 .. _db-tags: